glarita/Sorcerer-Duel-Home-github.io/index.md

 # Table of Contents
-- stuff 1
+- link me to header 1
-- stuff 2
+- link me to header 2
-- stuff 3
+- link me to header 3
-- stuff 4
+- link me to header 4

 # Overview
+- introduce the game, give a short elavator summary about the game

 ## Prototype
+- put image with link to a channel that demonstrate the game
+### Team Ideas
+- Screen shot of individual brains storm idea?

 ## Final Product
+- put image with link to a channel that demonstrate the game
+- put the link to where the game is currently hosted in

-# Team Members
+## Team Members

-## Marcos Buccat
+### Marcos Buccat
+ Put Stuff that I did

+### Glen Larita
+Put Stuff that I did

+### Jestiny Lubas
- put stuff that I Did here
+Put Stuff that I did

 You can use the [editor on GitHub](https://github.com/ICS-485-Team-MGJ/Sorcerer-Duel-Home-github.io/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.